Sublinear Column-wise Actions of the Matrix Exponential on Social Networks: Networks with a Power-Law Degree Distribution

 In our convergence analysis for \gexpm in Section~\ref{sec:anl}, the inequalities rely on our estimation of the largest entry in the residual vector at step $l$, $m^{(l)}$.
 In this section we achieve a tighter bound on $m^{(l)}$ by using the distribution of the degrees of the underlying graph instead of just $d$, the maximum degree.
 In the case that the degrees follow a power-law distribution, we show that the improvement on the bound on $m^{(l)}$ leads to a sublinear runtime for the algorithm.

-The degree distribution of a graph is said to follow a power law if the $k$th largest degree of the graph, $d(k)$, satisfies $d(k) \leq C\cdot d \cdot k^{-p}$ for $d = d(1)$ the largest degree in the graph, and $C$ and $p$ positive constants.
-For a more detailed description, see~\cite{Faloutsos-1999-power-law}.
-We now state our main result, then establish some preliminary technical lemmas before finally proving it. \begin{theorem} For a graph with degree distribution following a power law with $p = 1$, max degree $d$, and minimum degree $\delta$, \gexpm converges to an error of $\eps$ with work bounded by
+The degree distribution of a graph is said to follow a power-law if the $k$th largest degree of the graph, $d(k)$, satisfies $d(k) = Q\cdot d \cdot k^{-p}$ for $d = d(1)$ the largest degree in the graph, and positive constants $Q$ and $p$.
+A degree distribution of this kind applies to a variety of real-world networks~\cite{Faloutsos-1999-power-law}.
+A more commonly-used definition states that the number of nodes having degree $k$ is equal to $k^{-a}$, but the two definitions can be shown to be equivalent for a certain range of values of their respective exponents, $p$ and $a$~\cite{adamic-zipf-power-law}.
+In this definition, the values of the exponent $a$ for real-world networks range from 2 to 3, frequently closer to 2.
+These values correspond to $p=1$ (for $a=2$) and $p=1/2$ (for $a = 3$) in the definition that we use.
+Finally, we note that, though the definition that we use contains an equality, our results hold for any graph with a degree distribution satisfying a ``sub" power-law, meaning $d(k) \leq Q\cdot k^{-p}$.
+We now state our main result, then establish some preliminary technical lemmas before finally proving it. \begin{theorem} For a graph with degree distribution following a power-law with $p \in (0,1]$, max degree $d$, and minimum degree $\delta$, \gexpm converges to a $1$-norm error of $\eps$ in work bounded by